bguest/saneitized/README.md

 ## Usage

-The guts of sanitized is it's convert method, it will converts strings into their approprate types.
+The guts of saneitized is it's convert method, it will converts strings into their appropriate types.
 It tries to convert strings in the following order, trying the next thing if it fails or returning the new value if it succeeds